 By the time students graduate from SF Day, they have spent nearly a full month sleeping under the stars.
 Our outdoor education program started in 1985 and has become an integral part of the SF Day experience.
 All students, from wide-eyed kindergarteners to curious eighth graders, participate in a form of outdoor education.
-An emphasis is placed on group dynamics while students actively explore basic knowledge of ecology, geology, history, and environmental issues.
-All outings encourage students to explore and discuss their own ideas about responsible use of the outdoors and the protection of the earth's vital resources.
-Students work with teachers to expand their knowledge while building their self-confidence, leadership skills, and appreciation for our environment.
+An emphasis is placed on group dynamics while students actively build their knowledge of ecology, geology, history, and environmental issues.
+We teach our students to develop their own ideas about responsible use of the outdoors and how we can help protect our planet's vital resources.
 Equipment and funding is available for all students.

 - Kindergarten-Second Grade